zhangtaolab/zhangtaolab.github.io/_pages/publication.md

 ### 2006
-- Hu GK, Feng H, Zhang T, Yan Y, Wu B, Jiang Q, Wu JM, Zhang YZ: Molecular cloning of cDNAs for 14-3-3 and its protein interactions in a white-rot fungus Phanerochaete chrysosporium. _Annals of microbiology_ 2006, 56(3):191-196.
+- Hu GK, Feng H, Zhang T, Yan Y, Wu B, Jiang Q, Wu JM, Zhang YZ: Molecular cloning of cDNAs for 14-3-3 and its protein interactions in a white-rot fungus Phanerochaete chrysosporium. _Annals of Microbiology_ 2006, 56(3):191-196.